atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I st wise in Thamesstreet: She looked at
 II j, *
-“Some French rstffies t’other day, and ““bade hue bring them up stairs when “> ffie came next; and indeed I forgot ‘‘ it till just pow.” j lt.are ol :
+“Some French rstffies t’other day, and ““bade hue bring them up stairs when “> ffie came next; and indeed I forgot ‘‘ it till just pow." j lt.are ol :
 A C ■
 • st You might as well have not remem ’ i st bered it at all then, ^’; said Mrs. Selby; st and fo pray leave the room with your “band box as fast as you can.
-Is this st 'a time -- -?” .r ■ ■■ ■ rift
+Is this st 'a time -- -?" .r ■ ■■ ■ rift
 K. * «
 '.. ........
 >. : .ft ^ ^ ' • •. ' ••
 ft * ' * i \. •’ C : ■
->, st Why really, ” in terrupted Lady Lum“ “you seem not to be in the most “agreeable situation: : a fbabby lodg “ing, up two pair of stairs, at a little st^fliop, where people take the monstrous “liberty of transasting their buffnefs “before company.
+>, st Why really, " in terrupted Lady Lum“ “you seem not to be in the most “agreeable situation: : a fbabby lodg “ing, up two pair of stairs, at a little st^fliop, where people take the monstrous “liberty of transasting their buffnefs “before company.
 Upon my word, st .this ..oilmanst wife must be yery intst
 %• /# V - 1 •
 , ... “mate
 *